 Administrators, Psychologists, Counselors, Teachers, Social Workers, Behavioral Support, and Paraprofessionals.

-Reverse the Adverse encourages educators to reflect on how personal biases may dictate their interactions and expectations with students.
+Reverse the Adverse encourages educators to reflect on how personal biases may dictate their interactions and expectations of students.
 Furthermore, the program teaches about trauma and how it is manifested in students.
-Given such knowledge, educators are then given specific strategies to effectively educate, empower, and instill hope in vulnerable students.
+Given such knowledge, educators are then given specific strategies to effectively educate, empower, and instill hope in vulnerable students, which increases learning outcomes.